On vanishing of Kronecker coefficients: Introduction

 \section{Introduction}

-The existence of representation-theoretic obstructions \cite{GCT2} in the context of the geometric complexity theory (GCT) approach to the permanent vs. determinant problem (cf.~the overview \cite{GCTexplicit} and the references therein) depends crucially \cite{GCT2,landsbergmath,burgnonvanish,kumar} on the existence of vanishing Kronecker coefficients with the partition triples satisfying some rigid shape restrictions.
-One such important shape restriction proved in \cite{burgnonvanish} is that these triples must lie in the moment cone \cite{kirwan} associated with the Kronecker coefficients, called the Kronecker cone.
-A similar result is proved in \cite{kumar}.
-As pointed out in \cite{kumar}, this makes the problem of showing existence of such partition triples rather challenging, since the asymptotic techniques of algebraic geometry and representation theory, such as the ones based on the effective description \cite{berenstein,klyachko,ressayre,verwal} of the linear inequalities defining the Kronecker cone, cannot be used to prove this existence.
-The main result in this article (Theorem~\ref{tkron1}) proves existence of a superpolynomial number of partition triples, with vanishing Kronecker coefficients, in the Kronecker cone of the given partition size satisfying a relaxed form of the additional shape restrictions that arise in GCT.
-This constitutes a concrete step towards proving existence of occurrence-based representation-theoretic obstructions in GCT.
+One class of representation-theoretic obstructions in the context of the geometric complexity theory (GCT) approach to the permanent vs.\ determinant problem \citep{GCT2,GCTexplicit} is based on the existence of vanishing rectangular Kronecker coefficients \citep{GCT2,burgnonvanish,kumar}.
+These are called occurrence-based obstructions, as opposed to the more general multiplicity-based obstructions.
+We refer to \cite{landsbergmath,lothringen} for introduction and background.
+It is now known that such occurrence-based obstructions based on vanishing of Kronecker coefficients cannot be used for proving superpolynomial lower bounds for the permanent \citep{IP}.
+However, they may still be useful for proving modest polynomial lower bounds.
+The partition triples associated with the rectangular Kronecker coefficients lie in the moment cone \citep{kirwan} associated with the Kronecker coefficients, called the Kronecker cone \citep{burgnonvanish,kumar}.
+As pointed out in \citet{kumar}, this makes the problem of showing the existence of such partition triples rather challenging, since the asymptotic techniques of algebraic geometry and representation theory, such as the ones based on the effective descriptions of the linear inequalities defining the Kronecker cone \citep{berenstein,klyachko,ressayre,verwal}, cannot be used to prove this existence.

+The main result in this article (\ref{tkron1}) establishes the existence of a superpolynomial number of partition triples with vanishing Kronecker coefficients, in the Kronecker cone for the given partition size, and satisfying a relaxed form of the additional shape restrictions that arise in GCT.

-Its proof, based on the explicit proof strategy of GCT formulated in \cite{GCTexplicit,GCTflip,GCT6}, also yields results concerning the complexity of Kronecker coefficients that are of independent interest.
-The first such result (Theorem~\ref{tkronnp}) shows that the problem of deciding positivity of Kronecker coefficients is NP-hard.
-The second result (Theorem~\ref{tkronpos}) gives the first known instance of a positive ($\#P$) formula for a subclass of Kronecker coefficients whose positivity is NP-hard to decide.
+Its proof, based on the explicit proof strategy of GCT \citep{GCTexplicit,GCTflip,GCT6}, also yields results concerning the complexity of Kronecker coefficients that are of independent interest.
+The first such result (\ref{tkronnp}) shows that the problem of deciding positivity of Kronecker coefficients is NP-hard.
+The second result (\ref{tkronpos}) gives the first known instance of a positive ($\#P$) formula for a subclass of Kronecker coefficients whose positivity is NP-hard to decide.

-We now state these results in more detail.
+We now state these results in more detail after the following preliminary section.